coodyme/notes/react/dom-virtual-dom-shadow-dom.md

 - Allows scoping of CSS
 - Increases application performance, since DOM manipulation does not need to render the entire DOM

-## What is Virtual DOM
+## What is Virtual DOM ?

 The Virtual DOM is an in-memory representation of Real DOM.
 The representation of a UI is kept in memory and synced with the "real" DOM.
-It is a step that happens between the render functuion being called and the displaying of  elements on the screen.
+It is a step that happens between the render function being called and the displaying of  elements on the screen.
 This entire process is called [[reconciliation]]

 ## How Virtual DOM works?